Frequenty Asked Questions

 Orientation Leaders are Saint Xavier students who have been selected to help you learn about the University.
 They are fun, energetic and full of information, so plan to ask them many questions.
 They are students who are involved in various leadership roles on campus as resident assistants, officers in student organizations and elected student government leaders.
 The FOCUS leadership team truly represents the spirit and diversity here at Saint Xavier, and we're confident you'll find them very valuable in beginning your college experience.

 Plan to bring casual, comfortable clothes and good walking shoes.
-You will need to bring overnight supplies, though linens, towels and pillows will be provided for you.
-Bring any outstanding transcripts, financial aid paperwork, etc. All meals will be provided, but you may want to bring change for the vending machines.
+You will need to bring overnight supplies and toiletries, though linens, towels and pillows will be provided for you (though some folks do bring their own!).
+Bring any outstanding transcripts, financial aid paperwork, etc. All meals will be provided, but you may want to bring money for the vending machines.
 Plan to bring a sweater or sweatshirt, as our rooms sometimes get cold.
-If you like to work out, the gym will be open so bring your athletic wear.
+If you like to work out, the Shannon Athletic Center will be open so bring your athletic wear.
 You may bring a cell phone, but we respectfully request that you do not use it during FOCUS sessions.
 Plan to leave cash and valuables at home.
 Alcohol, illegal drugs, weapons and explosives are all prohibited on campus.

 Yes.
 You will be able to meet many other incoming first-year students at FOCUS who will all be getting ready for the same experiences you are.
 You will also have Orientation Leaders who are current SXU students and have all experienced student life first hand at SXU.
 They are ready and excited to welcome you to the SXU community, to be a support and to answer any questions you may have.